How Accurate Is Geofencing Tied to a Billboard for Mobile Retargeting?

 What is Cost Per Verified Delivery (CPVD)?

-Cost Per Verified Delivery (CPVD) is a pricing model where you pay $0.20 per delivery (background); tunnels and zones priced for hyper-local precision — each time your message is delivered to a real phone moving through a corridor you've leased.
-The delivery is GPS-verified at the device, not inferred from a third-party bid stream.
+Cost Per Verified Delivery (CPVD) is a pricing model where you pay from $0.25 per delivery (background); tunnels and zones priced for hyper-local precision.
+Each time your message is delivered to a real phone moving through a corridor that's yours, the delivery is GPS-verified at the device, not inferred from a third-party bid stream.
 No auction, no exchange rake, no mobile-ad-ID match-rate fallout, no Middleman Tax.

 Does the 3.9x conversion lift on billboard + mobile retargeting still hold given accuracy degradation?